 Tariff cuts should benefit the U.S. consumer in the form of lower prices and a greater variety of imported goods.
 For several reasons, however, it is not possible to determine with any precision how much the tariff cuts negotiated in the Kennedy Round have actually benefited the consumer.
 Only two-fifths of each reduction has so far entered into effect.
 In many cases reductions amount to only a few cents on the dollar.
 More important is the fact that a comparison of consumer prices before and after the Kennedy Round is rendered meaningless by the general price inflation that has taken place.
-Nevertheless, I am convinced that consumer prices would be higher today if there had been no tariff reductions, and that the prospect of increased competition has stimulated domestic industries to new efforts to improve their products and to minimize their costs.
+Nevertheless, I am convinced that consumer prespect of increased competition has stimulated domestic industries to new efforts to improve their products and to minimize their costs.

 An outstanding example of the effect of foreign competition on domestic production is automobiles.
-After imported cars won more than 10 percent of the U.S. market, Ford introduced the "smaller-than-compact" Mayerick to compete in the foreign-dominated \$2,000 class.
-Corresponding General Motors and American
+After imported cars won more than 10 percent of the U.S. market, Ford introduced the "smaller-than-compact" Maverick to compete in the foreign-dominated \$2,000 class.
+Corresponding General Motors and American Motors small cars are due within a year or so.

 Motors small cars are due within a year or so.
 Another example appears in the May 1969 issue of Consumer Reports where a vice president of General Electric describes how in early 1960 GE decided to make a determined competitive effort in the six-transistor shirt-pocket radio.
 The retail price had been about \$36 but Japanese-made sets were selling for \$19 and were projected to sell for \$12 by 1970.
 This meant that in order to meet this same retail price GE had to reduce costs by two-thirds.
 Not only did it meet this target, but last year got its price down to about \$7 and is now selling transistors in Japan.